-The definitions as set out below are from the UK Government publication "Working Together to Safeguard Children 2018".
+The definitions as set out below are from the UK Government publication "Working Together to Safeguard Children 2023".

 Children Anyone who has not yet reached their 18th birthday.
 The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change their status or entitlements to services or protection.
-Safeguarding and Defined for the purposes of this guidance as: promoting the a. protecting children from maltreatment welfare of children b. preventing impairment of children's health or development c. ensuring that children are growing up in circumstances consistent with the provision of safe and effective care d. taking action to enable all children to have the best outcomes Child protection Part of safeguarding and promoting welfare.
-This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm as a result of abuse or neglect.
+Safeguarding and promoting the welfare of children Defined for the purposes of this guidance as: providing help and support to meet the needs of children as soon as problems emerge protecting children from maltreatment, whether that is within or outside the home, including online preventing impairment of children's mental and physical health or development ensuring that children grow up in circumstances consistent with the provision of safe and effective care promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.
+Child protection Part of safeguarding and promoting welfare.
+This refers to the activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.
 A child in need A child in need is unlikely to reach or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services, plus those who are disabled.
 This can also include children who are themselves young carers.
+A child centred approach A child-centred approach is fundamental to safeguarding and promoting the welfare of every child.
+All practitioners should follow the principles of the Children Acts 1989 and 2004.
+These Acts make clear that the welfare of children is paramount and that they are best looked after within their families, with their parents playing a full part in their lives, unless compulsory intervention in family life is necessary.
+Working together to safeguard children 2023: statutory guidance has clear guidance on this.